 This is an analysis of assessment, methodology, curriculum, instructional procedures, and adaptations of materials and strategies for children with severe and profound disabilities.
 Thirty hours of an assigned practicum are included.

-Prerequisite: SPED 300, SPED 310, SPED 312, and admission to the Department of Special Education.
+Prerequisite: SPED 210, SPED 312, or consent of department chair.

 Offered: Fall.

 SPED 436 - Assessment/Instruction: Older Students with SID (4)